tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 looks for some markers is hardly going to change a lot even if Core did change.

-Many thanks to Simon Peyton Jones for its patience to walk with us over our attempts to _fix_ Template Haskell.
-Without a dialog with the compiler implementors it would have been difficult to scout as wider a range of the design space.
+Many thanks to Simon Peyton Jones for his patience to walk with us over our attempts to _fix_ Template Haskell.
+Without this dialog with the compiler implementors, it would have been difficult for us to explore as much of the design space as we needed to.